 Following Noa and Mari-B discoveries in the southeastern part of the Israeli Exclusive Economic Zone (EEZ), exploration efforts began to accelerate.
 These efforts included acquisition of new 2D and 3D seismic data throughout the offshore.

 In January 2009 a Partnership headed by Noble Energy as an Operator with Avner, Delek Drillings, Isramco and Dor announced the discovery of thick section of gas bearing sands in the Tamar-1 well, located in 1600 m water depth, 90 km west of Haifa in the northern part of the EEZ.
-The Tamar structure was estimated to contain ~280 BCM of recoverable gas reserves, an amount sufficient for Israel’s domestic consumption of gas for several decades.
+Tamar field 2P reserves estimated ~237 BCM , an amount sufficient for Israel’s domestic consumption of gas for several decades.
 Later that year the same partnership announced the discovery of natural gas in the smaller Dalit field, southeast of Tamar, with an estimated amount of 8 BCM of gas.
 In 2013 the Tamar gas field was connected to shore via a 150 km long tie-back pipe, amongst the longest in the world, and gas started to flow to the Tamar production platform and from there to the Israeli gas transportation system.

 In June 2010 a partnership headed by Noble Energy as an Operator, with Delek Drillings and Ratio Oil Exploration announced the largest discovery made so far in the Israel’s EEZ.
 The giant, Leviathan structure located in deep water, 30 km west of Tamar, was found to contain the same gas bearing Tamar Sands.
-The Leviathan field is estimated to contain ~500 BCM of recoverable gas reserves, and is currently developed by Noble Energy, Delek Drillings and Ratio.
+The Leviathan field is estimated to contain ~400 BCM of 2P gas reserve, and is currently developed by Noble Energy, Delek Drillings and Ratio.
 Leviathan started to produce first gas at the end of 2019.

 Exploration and appraisal activity in the Northern part of the EEZ continued through 2011 to 2019 with good results.
 More gas was discovered in the Karish & Tanin fields which are held and currently being developed by Energean Ltd. and, contain ~55 BCM of recoverable gas reserves Other discoveries include Dolphin, Tamar SW, Aphrodita-Ishai and Shimshon structures.
-At present the total amount of recoverable gas reserves found offshore Israel is estimated at about 900 BCM.
+At present moment, the estimation of total amount of recoverable volume of gas offshore Israel is at about 900 BCM.